Installing the server

 To install the server environment:

-7. Input the directory where you want the system to be installed.
-This directory needs to be inside one of your webroots accessible by apache2.
+- Input the directory where you want the system to be installed.
+This directory needs to be inside one of your webroots accessible by

-8. Input the postgresql admin user to create the environment.
+postgresqladmin user to create the environment. - input the admin

-12. From the listed options, provide the system name of the interface you want the network sniffer to listen on. [!] you can only have one listen entry.
-It cannot be set to any.
+apache2virtualhost will listen on. - From the listed options, provide the system name of the interface you want the network sniffer to listen on. [!] you can only have one listen entry.
+It cannot be set to

 [!]
 By default, the site is only http-enabled, and thus vulnerable to password sniffing.
 We strongly suggest enabling https with something like certbot, then enable the HTTPOnly flag on the main web frontend's .htaccess file.